How To Tell The Difference: Lust Vs. Love

 Biologically, our species would cease to exist without reproduction, so we are programmed to find a suitable mate and to do that as quickly as possible.
 Lust is what gets us there; love keeps us doing it again and again.

-The biggest difference between the two is simply time.
+The biggest difference between love and lust is simply time.
 Lust is instant, love takes time, and often we can feel lust with love which makes it even more confusing.
 Usually, we fall "in lust" with someone at first which is what gives us the intense feelings at the beginning of a relationship that will inevitably fade.
 Unlike lust, love is steady and gradual and takes time to come to fruition.
 You cannot be in love instantly, but you can be in lust.

 Our Brains on Lust